desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/DenseNet169/README.md

 # Steps to generate the dataset used to do Training and Testing
-1. Download images from repo `Images-processed`
+1. Download images from the repo `Images-processed`
-2. Download txt files for image names in train, val, and test set from `Data-split` repo
+2. Download .txt files for image names in train, val, and test set from `Data-split` repo
 3. Use the dataloader defined in line `80` of the script `DenseNet_predict.py` and load the dataset